Waterfront Streetcar: History

 The line used previously existing freight railroad tracks adjacent to Alaskan Way, and construction for the streetcar project involved adding overhead trolley wires, high-platform stations, and a passing track near the middle of the line, which otherwise was single-track.
 The line started just north of Broad Street, near Pier 70, and until 1990 ran only as far south as Main Street, terminating at a station next to Alaskan Way, immediately south of Main.

 Service began on May 29, 1982, which was the first streetcar run in Seattle since April 13, 1941.
 The first three streetcars had been brought to Seattle from Melbourne, Australia, by Councilman Benson in 1978.
 They had been Melbourne & Metropolitan Tramways Board cars 482, 512 and 518, and they kept those numbers in Seattle.
-Two more Melbourne streetcars were acquired between 1990 and 1993.
+Two more Melbourne streetcars entered service in 1990 and 1993.
 All were W2-class trams that had originally been built between 1925 and 1930.

 In 1989, construction began on a quarter-mile extension of the streetcar along Main Street and 5th Avenue to Jackson Street, to connect to the International District/Chinatown Station of the then-new Downtown Seattle Transit Tunnel.
 The extension opened for regular service on June 23, 1990.
 The line's fourth ex-Melbourne streetcar, No. 272, entered service earlier that month.
 A fifth car of the same type, No. 605, entered service on June 1, 1993.
 On June 1, 2002, the King County Council approved legislation to rename the line in honor of councilmember Benson, christening it the "George Benson Waterfront Streetcar Line".
 The streetcar stations were rebranded and repainted in August 2003.